sergii-bond/data_vis/README.md

 The original dataset was downloaded from [here](http://stat-computing.org/dataexpo/2009/2008.csv.bz2) and [here](http://stat-computing.org/dataexpo/2009/airports.csv)

-Exploratory data analysis and construction of the data for visualization is done with R (see eda.R).
-You can find the data in ./data folder.
+Exploratory data analysis and construction of the datasets for a visualization is done with R (see eda.R).

 #Design
 *(explain any design choices you made including changes to the visualization after collecting feedback)*